 I started practicing Business Law and Estate Planning in Beverly Hills, even before I graduated from law school at UCLA in 1982.
 I worked with Hollywood types, many of whose names you would know, and developed a specialty in tax law.

-In Champaign I taught for two years as a full time Professor in the University of Illinois College of Law.
+In Champaign, I taught for two years as a full-time Professor at the University of Illinois College of Law.
 I loved teaching but my New York clients kept sending me work.
-So, I decided to leave the full time Professor position but stay in Champaign while working for those clients and building a local practice.
+So, I decided to leave the full-time Professor position but stay in Champaign while working for those clients and building a local practice.
 It was the best of both worlds.
 I had a very sophisticated business law and estate planning practice for wealthy clients who could pay for me to keep current with the latest ideas for complex situations.
 And then I could bring that perspective to local clients, which they greatly appreciated.
 I was also able to continue teaching.
 I taught “Legal Issues in Entrepreneurship” for about 15 semesters in the U of I’s Graduate School of Engineering and helped a number of students and professors found and fund businesses to commercialize their research.

 Give me a call.
 Let’s see what you need and see if I can give you peace of mind about your family, financial, and business law concerns.

 “I was glad I found Bill as my business attorney.
 He has more than 30 years of experience in business laws.
 Most importantly, he is dedicated and honest in his service.
 You cannot find many business attorneys like Bill.
 By the way, he is a big guy with a big heart.”